 #18: The Telephone Game

 I’m sure you’ve played telephone before.
 The way it works is that each team has to pass a sentence from person to person down the line.
-Then at the end, they compare what they have with the original.
+Then in the end, they compare what they have with the original.
 The results are usually hilarious!